1854books/the1854project/README.md

 Chakrabarti, Dilip K. *Colonial Indology: Sociopolitics of the Ancient Indian Past*.
 Munshiram Manoharlal Publishers Pvt.
 Limited, 1997.

-Douglas J. Ficek, "Man is a Yes": Fanon, Liberation and the Playful Politics of Philosophical Archaeology, doctoral dissertation submitted to the Faculty of Temple University, August 2013.

 ## Contributors

 **Kalpit Parikh** is an independent researcher in New Jersey specializing in history of